 More than a year on from its initial announcement and the anticipation around the series is only growing stronger, especially now that we’ve got teaser clips and casting news, as well as few tantalizing quotes from the showrunners.

-Here’s what we know so far about The Last of Us TV show coming to HBO.
+Here’s what we know so far about The Last of Us on HBO.

-- Apparently, HBO Max leaked the Last of Us release date.
+- HBO confirmed The Last of Us season 2!

 Speaking of the production of the series, a CTV News report revealed that The Last of Us has a wild budget, even for HBO.
 A local union president told the outlet that "This project well exceeds the eight figure per episode mark," which would make it as expensive, if not more so, than Game of Thrones was.